Akshay-Bharadwaj/AWS-Projects/Projects/AWS-infra-with-terraform/README.md

 1. Created IAM user and access keys
 2. Configured AWS in terminal and installed terraform
 3. Created providers.tf file to declare the cloud providers required for managing infrastructure
-4. Initialized directory for working with terraform
+4. Initialized directory for working with terraform by running terraform init
 5. Created main.tf which holds the infrastucture configuration with module imports and variables
 6. Created variables.tf file to configure the variables used inside main.tf file.
 This reduces the hard-coded values which are mentioned multiple times
 7. In main.tf, created,